 Two studies presented chocolate-based snacks at either 20cm or 70cm from individuals and measured consumption, while also manipulating the effort required to consume chocolate brownies (study 1), and the visual colour of M&M’s (study 2).
 In both studies, individuals were more likely to consume a snack when they were presented at 20cm from the individual compared to 70cm away, in line with previous findings by Hunter et al., (2018, 2019) and Maas et al., (2012).
 In study 1, a proximity effect was only found when perceived visual salience rating was not controlled for, suggesting that the proximity effect is nullified when considering self-perceived visual salience rating.
 Hence, H1a is partially accepted.
 Similarly, a significant, albeit weakened, effect was found for the manipulation of wrapping chocolate brownies in a thin layer of clear plastic wrap, as the wrapping only influenced likelihood of consumption when covariates such as visual salience were not controlled for.
 Despite likelihood of consumption not being discussed by Brunner (2013) or by Singh and Sikes, (1974), the present findings are thought to be in line with the findings of wider-scale field studies such as presented by Meyers and Stunkard (1980) which indicate individuals are more likely to consume ice cream when the cooler lid is open.
 However, there is little laboratory evidence to compare with the present study.

 In study 2, distance consistently predicted likelihood of consumption, accepting H2a and showing a robust proximity effect.
 This result corroborates the finding of Maas et al., (2012), and follows the same trend suggested in Hunter et al., (2018).
 Study 2 also found that perceived visual salience predicted likelihood of consumption, with those who rated the M&M’s as more salient being more likely to consume.
 This outcome was found regardless of M&M colour type, meaning that manipulating the physical colour type to either be multi-coloured or monochrome brown did not influence the likelihood of consumption, rejecting H2b.
 While the likelihood of consumption is not often reported within studies explicitly exploring effects of changing colour on consumption, the finding contradicts the findings of Deng and Srinivasan, (2013; Piqueras-Fiszman & Spence, 2014) who found that more colourful snacks are often consumed more frequently than less colourful snacks.
-However, the result may be due to the manipulation of visual appearance not being successful, visual salience rating for the two snack colour types.
+However, the result may be due to the manipulation of visual appearance not being fully successful, with visual salience rating for the two snack colour types being similar.
 Hence, future research with a more robust manipulation of snack colour and visual salience may be conducted to explore the relationship between proximity and visual salience.

 Taken together, both studies show that self-reported visual salience strongly correlated with likelihood of consumption, with those who rated the respective snack as more salient being more likely to have consumed the snack.
 While this result is correlational, so causation cannot be determined, it may be that individuals who perceive the snack to be more “tempting” and “cannot resist” the snack are more likely to consume (Maas et al., 2012).
 However, as visual salience rating data were collected after consumption had occurred, individuals could have had a stronger memory of the snack if they had consumed more, thus leading to an increased salience rating (Holtzman, 2006).
 Therefore, future studies may wish to develop a method of measuring visual salience before or during consumption while maintaining a convincing cover story (Knowles, Brown, & Aldrovandi, 2019b).
 All results across each of the studies were similar in sensitivity analysis, with only minor variates in significance and beta-values, so it can be asserted that the proximity effect of likelihood of consumption is largely robust.